 Wall-mounting the camera is simple and they even provide a small screwdriver to open the battery compartment – the camera is solar but of course needs (not-provided) standard Lithium batteries for the night.

 HD quality looks good – and the price is OK too, or was a year ago.
-The camera has it’s own access point mode in case it loses the WIFI but it has been rock-solid on WIFI, recovering transparently from 2 short power cuts with the attendant loss of WIFI.
+The camera has it’s own access point mode in case it loses the WiFi but it has been rock-solid on WiFi, recovering transparently from 2 short power cuts with the attendant loss of WiFi.